anj1/AffineSpaces.jl/README.md

 ```

 Again, if the point lies on the line, it will just return the line.
 If `line` isn't a line, as we think, but is instead a point (for example, if it was returned from a previous operation), then it will return the line that goes through both points.
 In this way, in AffineSpaces.jl you don't have to worry about what your geometric objects are and you don't need to worry about writing special case code for them.
 Everything 'just works'.

+#### Intersections

+There are many more functions in AffineSpaces.jl, dealing with half-spaces, polyhedra, and so on.
+Look at test/ and src/ for the various functions that are available.